 The length of time it takes to recover from a sprain or strain depends on how severe it is.

-Generally, after an ankle sprain you will probably be able to walk a week or two after the injury.
-You may be able to use your ankle fully after six to eight weeks, and you will probably be able to return to sporting activities after eight to 12 weeks.
+Generally, after an ankle sprain you'll probably be able to walk a week or two after the injury.
+You may be able to use your ankle fully after six to eight weeks, and you'll probably be able to return to sporting activities after eight to 12 weeks.

-In cases of muscle strains, the time it can take to recover can vary considerably.
-Some people can recover within a few weeks, whereas others may not be able to return to their normal activities for several months.
+For muscle strains, the time it can take to recover can vary considerably.
+Some people recover within a few weeks, whereas others may not be able to return to their normal activities for several months.

-You should contact your GP if your injury does not improve as expected or your symptoms get worse.
-If this happens, your GP may consider referring you to an orthopaedic specialist for further assessment and treatment.
+Contact your GP if your injury doesn't improve as expected or your symptoms get worse.
+They may consider referring you to an orthopaedic specialist for further assessment and treatment.

-Surgery is usually only required for severe muscle strains, particularly those in professional sports people.
-This is because, without surgery, it is likely the affected muscle will not fully regain its former strength, and the person’s performance may be affected.
+In these cases, without surgery, it's likely the affected muscle won't fully regain its former strength, and the person's performance may be affected.

-For non-sports professionals and those with more minor strains, the loss of muscle strength is usually too mild, or the risk of repeated injuries too low, to justify the risks of surgery.
+For people who aren't sports professionals and those with more minor strains, the loss of muscle strength is usually too mild, or the risk of repeated injuries too low, to justify the risks of surgery.

-Surgery is rarely carried out for sprains, because it is unclear whether it is any more effective than less invasive treatments.
+Surgery is rarely carried out for sprains because it's unclear whether it's any more effective than less invasive treatments.